An Introduction to Electrochemical Impedance Spectroscopy

 - Available for pre-order.
 Item will ship after May 3, 2021

-This book covers fundamental aspects and application of electrochemical impedance spectroscopy (EIS), with emphasis on step-by-step procedure for mechanistic analysis of data.
+This book covers the fundamental aspects and the application of electrochemical impedance spectroscopy (EIS), with emphasis on a step-by-step procedure for mechanistic analysis of data.
 It enables the reader to learn the EIS technique, correctly acquire data from a system of interest, and effectively interpret the same.
 Detailed illustrations of how to validate the impedance spectra, use equivalent circuit analysis, and identify the reaction mechanism from the impedance spectra are given, supported by derivations and examples.
 MATLAB® programs for generating EIS data under various conditions are provided along with free online video lectures to enable easier learning.

 - Covers experimental details and nuances, data validation method, and two types of analysis – using circuit analogy and mechanistic analysis

 - Details observations such as inductive loops and negative resistances